heremaps/xyz-documentation/docs/api/devguide/propertiessearch.md

 Not all Feature properties are necessarily searchable.
 So before using the property search it makes sense to check which of the properties in your space can be searched.

-*NOTE: XYZ has a space-specific algorithm to automatically decide which of the space's properties are searchable.
+*NOTE: Data Hub has a space-specific algorithm to automatically decide which of the space's properties are searchable.
 In case you desire other properties to be searchable please have a look into the guide at ["Adjust searchable properties"](searchableproperties.md).*